Giovanna Tinetti

 Giovanna Tinetti (born 1 April 1972) is an Italian physicist based in London.
-She is a Professor of Physics and Astronomy at University College London, who researches galactic planetary science, exoplanets and atmospheric science.
+She is the Vice Dean (Research) for the Faculty of Natural, Mathematical & Engineering Sciences at King's College London, who researches galactic planetary science, exoplanets and atmospheric science.

 Early life and education

 Giovanna Tinetti was born in 1972 in Turin, Italy.
 She earned an MA in Astrophysics in 1997 and an MSc in Fluid Dynamics and Energetics in 1998 at the University of Turin.
 She completed PhD in Theoretical Physics under Professor Luigi Sertorio in 2003.

 Research and career

 Tinetti joined NASA's Jet Propulsion Laboratory in 2003 as a postdoctoral researcher and remained in NASA's Astrobiology Institute until 2005.
 She joined the Institut d’Astrophysique de Paris as a European Space Agency as an external fellow in 2005, where she was the first to identify water vapour in the atmosphere of a planet beyond the Solar System.
 She went on to secure a STFC Aurora Fellowship to pursue her research at University College London in 2007.

 In 2009, Tinetti was made a research fellow of the Royal Society.
 She coordinated the European Space Agency's EChO Mission (Exoplanet Characterisation Observatory), which was backed by ESA, in 2013.
 She is the Principal Investigator of ARIEL, Atmospheric Remote-sensing Infrared Exoplanet Large-survey, one of three candidate-missions selected by European Space Agency for the next medium class (M4) science mission and now confirmed to be launched in 2028.
 She is Principal Investigator for the European Research Council Consolidator program Exo-Lights - Decoding the light from other worlds.

 She is on the editorial board of Springer's Experimental Astronomy and of Proceedings of the Royal Society A.